tiaanduplessis/lint-staged-imagemin/README.md

 }
 ```

-Remember to install the imagemin plugins you use.
+**Remember to install the imagemin plugins you use**.
 You'll get a warning if their is configuration, but the plugin is missing.

+If you would like to get more details about the savings, add the `--verbose` flag to `lint-staged`.

 ## Contribute